wojtek77/git-blame-w77/README.md

 gitBlameW77.gitBlameUrl | null | Specifies git blame URL e.g 'https://github.com/wojtek77/git-blame-w77/commit/${hash}'.
 When it is NULL (default) it tries to automatically find the URL.
 When there is an empty string it disables this functionality.
 This functionality degrades performance when rendering decorations. gitBlameW77.dateLocale | "" (empty string) | Specifies locale for date e.g 'en-US'.
 More locales here https://www.w3schools.com/jsref/jsref_tolocalestring.asp or https://stackoverflow.com/questions/27939773/tolocaledatestring-short-format.
-When there is an empty string (default) then it take locale from system. gitBlameW77.decorationShowHash | true | Specifies whether to show commit hash or not in decoration.
+When there is an empty string (default) then it take locale from system. gitBlameW77.decorationShowHash | true | Specifies whether to show commit hash or not in decoration. gitBlameW77.showInContextMenu | true | Specifies whether to show in the context menu 'Git Blame Toggle'.

 ### Examples for "gitBlameW77.colors"